-Workplace diversity refers to the variety of differences between people in an organisation.
+Workplace diversity refers to the variety of differences between people in an organization.
 Diversity encompasses acceptance and respect.
 It is an understanding that each individual is unique, and recognition of our individual differences.
 These differences can include ethnicity, gender, sexual orientation, age, physical abilities, family status, religious beliefs, perspective, experience, or other ideologies.

 Importance of Diversity

 Diversity is increasingly seen as an asset to organisations and linked to better economic performance.
 It is an integral part of how we do business and imperative to our commercial success.
-The college recognises that our people need to reflect our customers and local communities.
+ADMI recognises that our people need to reflect our customers and local communities.
 We understand that building a diverse and inclusive workforce will result in improved service for our customers and return for our shareholders.
 Additionally, research shows that the most engaged employees are those working in an open, fair and diverse environment.

-ADMI’s approach to diversity
+ADMI’s Approach to Diversity

-The institute recognises the value of a diverse and skilled workforce and is committed to creating and maintaining an inclusive and collaborative workplace culture that will provide sustainability for the organisation into the future.
+ADMI recognises the value of a diverse and skilled workforce and is committed to creating and maintaining an inclusive and collaborative workplace culture that will provide sustainability for the organisation into the future.
 We are committed to leveraging the diverse backgrounds, experiences and perspectives of our people to provide excellent customer service to an equally diverse community.

 This approach is underpinned by a comprehensive Diversity Strategy endorsed by our Diversity Board, as well as a range of supporting policies.
 These policies are: